scala/scala/spec/04-basic-declarations-and-definitions.md

 `: $U$` and view bounds `<% $U$` is deferred to [here](07-implicits.html#context-bounds-and-view-bounds).

-The most general form of a first-order type parameter is `$@a_1 \ldots @a_n$ $\pm$ $t$ >: $L$ <: $U$`.
+The most general form of a proper type parameter is `$@a_1 \ldots @a_n$ $\pm$ $t$ >: $L$ <: $U$`.
 Here, $L$, and $U$ are lower and upper bounds that constrain possible type arguments for the parameter.
 It is a